 Answer Question 9 by increasing the amount shown in the original summary based on your amendment.

-Finally, don’t forget to complete, print, and sign the signature sheet as that has to be submitted along with your amended Schedule(s).↑ Back to top
+Finally, don’t forget to complete, print, and sign the signature sheet as that has to be submitted along with your amended Schedule(s).

-In light of that, step 1 is to check out the Court’s website or call the clerk’s office.
+In light of that, be sure to check out the court’s website or call the clerk’s office.

-Explain that you are trying to find out where to find information about creating and filing a creditor matrix for an amendment to your Schedule E/F. Make sure to follow the instructions carefully, as the clerk may not accept your filing if you don’t meet their specific requirements.
+Explain that you are trying to find out where to find information about creating and filing a creditor matrix for an amendment to your Schedule E/F. Make sure to follow the instructions carefully.
+The clerk may not accept your filing if you don’t meet their specific requirements.

 If you need to learn how to create a .txt file for the Court, check out this how to guide.

 Finally, since the creditor matrix itself isn’t signed, you will also have to prepare a verification of the creditor matrix.
-You can use the same form that you prepared for this purpose when first filing your bankruptcy case but make sure you add your case number, and either check a box or otherwise indicate that this is for an amendment to your creditor matrix.↑ Back to top
+You can use the same form that you prepared for this purpose when first filing your bankruptcy case but make sure you add your case number, and either check a box or otherwise indicate that this is for an amendment to your creditor matrix.

 In short, while you should do your best to make sure that all of your creditors are listed on your Schedules D and E/F and part of the creditors’ matrix before you file for bankruptcy, it’s not a complete disaster if you realize you missed someone.
 No one is perfect and as long as you take the proper steps to correct the error, everything will be fine.
-Finally, depending on your district, if your Trustee is not distributing funds to your creditors, the unlisted debt may be discharged even though they didn’t get notice of your case.↑ Back to top
+Finally, depending on your district, if your trustee is not distributing funds to your creditors, the unlisted debt may be discharged even though they didn’t get notice of your case.